 KNP is also called the Kibale Chimp Forest, as it is the best safari destination for chimpanzee-watching in Africa.
 So tourism provides a source of income for the communities in the area.
 Elephant trenches are dug to prevent the elephant from entering the fields of the farmers.
 Water pumps are financed by our clients for the benefit of the local population.

-We work together with the Uganda Wildlife Authority on this project.
-Uganda Wildlife Authority (UWA) is a semi-autonomous government agency that conserves and manages Uganda’s wildlife for the people of Uganda and the whole world.
+We work together with the Uganda Wildlife Authority (UWA) on this project.
+UWA is a semi-autonomous government agency that conserves and manages Uganda’s wildlife for the people of Uganda as well as for the rest of the world to enjoy.
 UWA ensures sustainable management of wildlife resources and supervises wildlife activities in Uganda, both within and outside the protected areas.